BitcoinCash1/Mainnet/README.md

 # Bitcoin Cash Mainnet

-The mainnet of Bitcoin Cash is the network that operates on the Bitcoin Cash blockchain.

-The mainnet is the official blockchain (there are also `testnets`, `scalenet` and `regtest`), however this repository only looks at the mainnet.
+The mainnet of Bitcoin Cash is the official blockchain where all the transactions taken place and the latest version of the protocol deployed in production (there are also `testnets`, `scalenet` and `regtest`, however this repository only focuses on the mainnet).

 ## Synchronize with the Mainnet